-Computershare Group makes occasional sponsorship payments that are legal, transparent and ethical for the purposes of promotion and marketing.
-Sponsorship payments on behalf of Computershare Group made by a member of Computershare Group must:
+Computershare Group makes occasional sponsorship payments that are legal, transparent, and ethical for the purposes of promotion and marketing.
+Sponsorship payments on behalf of Computershare Group made by a member of Computershare Group must have gone through the appropriate due diligence process to ensure Computershare is not subject to any bribery risks:

-- > have gone through the appropriate due diligence process to ensure Computershare is not subject to any future bribery risk that may arise from the relationship being approved: - by the company's appropriate board of directors; or - in accordance with local business processes, local laws and practices and approved by Business Unit Heads; - > be entered into the gifts and entertainments register; - be listed under the appropriate code in the general ledger; and - > have copies of approvals retained.
+- > by the company's appropriate board of directors; or - in accordance with local business processes, local laws and practices and approved by Business Unit Heads; - > be entered into the gifts and entertainment register; - be listed under the appropriate code in the general ledger; and - > copies of approvals must be retained.